-Since 2004 IPPO Engineering deals with blue technology (or blue economy), renewable energy and energy efficiency.
+Since 2004 IPPO Engineering deals with software for environmental technologies, blue technology (or blue economy), renewable energy and energy efficiency.
 The implementation of these innovative digital technologies concerns the design of sensors capable of improving the conditions of the marine ecosystem, but not only.
 Robotics, virtual reality and augmented reality can also be integrated to improve the performance of maritime trade.

 The world of renewable energy is constantly growing, and evolving, and is increasingly opening up to new scopes.
 Blue energy is clean electrical energy deriving from waves, sea currents and tides, in response to climate change to which nature is subjected.
 The use of this type of energy, as well as other renewable energy sources, ensures a lower environmental impact thanks to the exploitation of natural renewable resources for the production of electricity.

 To better understand what blue technology is, we should start by explaining the importance of this new sector, characterised by a high degree of technological complexity and high costs of realisation.
 Ocean energy has always been available to man, but for various reasons, including those mentioned above, its exploitation was not so rapid.
 If these obstacles will be overcome, it will be easier to make the blue economy usable to all.
 It will be possible to exploit the swell of the sea and the differences in temperature and salinity, with important implications in the environmental and economic fields.